Lindt Cafe siege: Hostage-taking and negotiations

-Mamdouh Habib said he knew Monis well and offered to help police negotiate with him.
+Mamdouh Habib said he knew Monis well and offered to help the NSWPF negotiate with him.
 He believed that Monis was "sick and disturbed" over his failure to gain access to his children, and said Monis could trust him to get his message out.
 Lawyer Manny Conditsis had represented Monis and had also offered help because he said that Monis respected what he had to say to him.
-Barrister Michael Klooster who had met Monis in the cafe before the siege called the police at 2:17 pm.
+Barrister Michael Klooster who had met Monis in the café before the siege called the police at 2:17 pm.
 Other Muslim leaders also offered to help, including the Grand Mufti of Australia, Ibrahim Abu Mohamed.

-All such offers were rejected by police because they had no control over what the untrained negotiators might say or do.
+All such offers were rejected by the police because they had no control over what the untrained negotiators might say or do.
 However, Mikhael said that after the request to speak to the Prime Minister was refused: "It was then that I knew that there was not going to be any negotiation and we were just left there. ...They were waiting for him to kill someone or shoot something so they [could] come in. ...There was nothing proactive about that operation, nothing."

-Belinda Neil, who was a negotiator for the NSW police, said that in negotiations, "[W]e want to try and talk to the hostage-taker. ...[W]e want to find out why he's there, why is he doing this, and we don't just go into this situation hoping to resolve it in half an hour."
+Belinda Neil, who was a negotiator for the NSW Police, stated that in negotiations, "[W]e want to try and talk to the hostage-taker. ...[W]e want to find out why he's there, why is he doing this, and we don't just go into this situation hoping to resolve it in half an hour."
 This approach would be consistent with the Behavioral Change Stairway Model.
 However, Mikhael stated that no such negotiation took place.
-Habib said that he called both the police and the Attorney General twice during the raid, but they did not return his calls.
+Habib said that he called both the NSWPF and the Attorney General twice during the raid, but they did not return his calls.
 Police Commissioner Andrew Scipione confirmed during the siege that "we're not dealing directly with him ... we do not have direct contact with the offender."

-Several hostages made contact with media outlets and relayed Monis's demands to them.
+Several hostages made contact with media outlets and relayed Monis' demands to them.
 At the request of the New South Wales Police Force, they were not published during the siege.
 The social media profiles of the hostages were also used to relay demands.